top of page

 Nov-April 11:00 am – 4:00 pm

-Randy Kiyokawa is a third-generation orchardist from Parkdale, Oregon, whose grandfather emigrated from Japan in 1905, and through hard work started farming in Hood River in 1911.
+Randy Kiyokawa is a third-generation orchardist from Parkdale, Oregon, whose grandfather emigrated from Japan in 1905 and, through hard work, started farming in Hood River in 1911.
 Randy’s father, Mamoru, and mother, Michiko, met in an internment camp where their families were placed during World War II.
 After serving in the U.S. Military Intelligence Service, Mamoru returned to Hood River Valley in 1951 with Michiko and purchased a 25-acre orchard in Parkdale that has been the nucleus of the current 207-acre farm.
-You have to try the Sekai Ichi Apple which is a Japanese apple.
+You have to try the Sekai Ichi Apple, which is a Japanese apple.

 541-352-7115